digital-botanical-gardens-initiative/dendron-dbgi/vault/daily.journal.2022.04.25.md

 ### Future Todo

 - [ ] Read sample tracking
+- [ ] Add the liste croisee final file in QGIS to add points with all the metadata
 - [ ] Think how to add a unique code for each plant on QGIS
 - [ ] Adding automatically the coordinates when adding a point on QGIS
-- [ ] Find a sheet function that forbid to write twice the same code in the google sheet "liste_croisee_final"
+- [ ] Find how to copy rows only if another row is not empty